You are here: Home / Knowledge / EU Packaging and Packaging Waste Regulation (PPWR)

 • Reduce packaging waste by 15% per capita by 2040.

-• Ensure all packaging is recyclable by 2030.
+• Ensure all packaging meets EU recycling requirements by 2030.

 • Increase reuse and refill systems across key sectors.